Selected writings published in books, monographs and periodicals:

-Swords into Ploughshares, my review of DIRECT ACTION, the exhibition of work by Mexican artist Pedro Reyes, at SITE Santa Fe, NM, in spring 2023.
-Southwest Contemporary, April 25, 2023
+Swords into Ploughshares, on DIRECT ACTION, the solo exhibition of Mexican artist Pedro Reyes, at SITE Santa Fe, NM, in spring 2023.
+Southwest Contemporary, April 25, 2023.

-A Counting / Accounting: Piotr Szyhalski’s Visual Journal of the Plague Year, commissioned essay for the monograph on Szyhalski’s project documenting the politics and social upheavals of the first year of the pandemic, in daily poster-sized ink drawings, uploaded to social media.
+A Counting / Accounting: Piotr Szyhalski’s Visual Journal of the Plague Year, on the artist’s critique of the politics and social upheavals of the COVID-19 pandemic, visualized through 225 poster-sized ink drawings, made daily and uploaded to social media.
 COVID-19: Labor Camp Report, Frank, 2021.

 Cultural Crossings, about the influence of Golden Bridge Pottery on contemporary Indian ceramics.
-In March 2019, I travelled to Pondicherry, India, to interview GBP founders Deborah Smith and Ray Meeker, and four alumni of its apprenticeship program — Adil Writer, Supriya Menon Meneghetti, Rakhee Kane, and Ange Peter — at their studios in the nearby utopian community of Auroville.
+In March 2019, I interviewed GBP founders Deborah Smith and Ray Meeker, at their home in Pondicherry, India, and four alumni of GBP’s apprenticeship program — Adil Writer, Supriya Menon Meneghetti, Rakhee Kane, and Ange Peter — in the nearby utopian community of Auroville.
 Crafts (UK) July-August 2019.

 Building the Legacy of Nancy Holt and Robert Smithson, interview with Lisa Le Feuvre, Executive Director of the recently-established Holt/Smithson Foundation, based in Santa Fe, NM.
 Southwest Contemporary, August 2019